aantron/promise/doc/docs/api.md

 When a callback called by Repromise (such as what you pass to [`wait`](#wait)) raises an exception, the exception is passed to `Repromise.onUnhandledException^`.

-When your program starts, `Repromise.onUnhandledException` contains a function which prints the exception, and terminates the program.
+When your program starts, `Repromise.onUnhandledException` contains a function which prints the exception to the error log (on JavaScript) or STDERR (on native).
 Replace the reference to change this behavior.

-In the future, we will want to design a wiser approach to asynchronous exception handling.
+In the future, we may want to design a wiser approach to asynchronous exception handling.
 See https://github.com/aantron/repromise/issues/16 for a discussion.

 <br/>